reactive-python/reactpy-django/docs/src/reference/hooks.md

 Shortcut that returns the root component's `#!python id` from the WebSocket or HTTP connection.

 The root ID is a randomly generated `#!python uuid4`.
-It is noteable to mention that it is persistent across the current connection.
+It is notable to mention that it is persistent across the current connection.
 The `uuid` is reset when the page is refreshed.

 This is useful when used in combination with [`#!python use_channel_layer`](#use-channel-layer) to send messages to a specific component instance, and/or retain a backlog of messages in case that component is disconnected via `#!python use_channel_layer( ... , group_discard=False)`.